th000r/SecUrbanServer/README.md

 ### Info
 - docker-compose.yaml builds and runs all containers
+#### SQL
 - if mariadb is created the first time and you want to run sql scripts, you have to mount them in docker-compose.yaml
-   - sql scripts are not executed if folder "mariadb-data" contains files, run "/scripts/delete.db.sh" to delete them (make a backup!)
+   - sql scripts are not executed if folder "mariadb-data" contains files, run "/scripts/delete-db.sh" to delete them (make a backup!)
+- sql scripts are executed in alphabetical order

 ### Build and run
 1. clone project\